-ck Start Wizard

-ase confirm your settings:

-WAN Interface: WAN1

-Physical Mode: Ethernet

-Physical Type: Auto negotiation

-Internet Access: Static IP

-Click Back to modify char settings and restart the V nges if necessary.
-Otherwise, click Finish to save the current ligor router.
+Please confirm your settings: WAN Interface: WAN1 Physical Mode: Ethernet Physical Type: Auto negotiation Internet Access: Static IP Click Back to modify changes if necessary.
+Otherwise, click Finish to save the current settings and restart the Vigor router.

-< Back Next > Finish Can

 Click Finish.
 A page of Quick Start Wizard Setup OK!!! will appear.
 Then, the system status of this protocol will be shown.